4.6 Access to quality services

 The Icelandic government has taken initiatives in an effort to increase the availability of more affordable housing.
 In 2016 the government issued that it was to make funds available for endowment capital in order to establish more affordable, secure housing for low-income individuals and families.
 The government intends to make available 2.300 affordable rent apartments between the years 2016 and 2019, including 500 – 600 this year by allocating 1.500 million ISK in the national budget in addition to endowment capital from The Housing Financing Fund.

 The Icelandic parliament ratified in 2016 Act No. 75/2016 regarding housing benefits which will take effect January 1st, 2017.
 Housing benefits are set to replace rent benefits and responsibilities for payment of these benefits will be removed from local authorities to state authorities.
 The housing benefits are set to reduce the costs of rent for lower-income individuals and families.

 No top-level policy measures exist on social services applying specifically to young people.
 Young people are, however, entitled to public social assistance and services, although the nature of such assistance may vary according to age.

-According to the Social Assistance Act, No. 99/2007, everyone, including young people, are entitled to a single parent’s allowance if they are a single parent supporting a child under the age of 18 and are resident in Iceland.
+According to the Social Assistance Act, No. 99/2007, everyone, including young people, is entitled to a single parent’s allowance if they are a single parent supporting a child under the age of 18 and are residents in Iceland.

-No documents were found wich suggest that this issue has been addressed specifically.
+No documents were found which suggest that this issue has been addressed specifically.